-Peter Moses is a Sales Operations executive in the High Technology industry who has spent more than a decade working in Silicon Valley for companies like Juniper Networks and NetApp.
-For the past several years, Peter has been leading Worldwide Sales Operations at Amazon Web Services (AWS).
+Peter Moses is a Sales Operations executive in the High Technology industry who has spent more than a decade working in Silicon Valley for companies like Juniper Networks, NetApp, and Amazon.
+After several years leading Worldwide Sales Operations at Amazon Web Services (AWS), Peter is now Vice President of Go to Market Strategy & Operations for Netskope, a cloud security software company.
 After graduating from San Diego State University (B.S.
 Business Administration, Finance), Peter began his career in Management Consulting.
 Peter has been a member of Saddleback Church in Lake Forest, California, since 1988.
 His heart grew for international missions via Saddleback’s P.E.A.C.E.
 Plan initiative in which he completed his first service-oriented mission to Africa -- a trip to Kenya.
 His passion for Africa continued through his family’s active support of several community projects in sub-Saharan Africa, his joining of the Fola Board in 2013, and ongoing child support through World Vision and Acres of Love.
-Peter lives in Orange County, California, with his wife and their three children.
+Peter lives in Montana with his wife and their three children.

 John Moses is currently a Senior Director at Google, where he leads Customer Success and Scaled Operations for the Google Health business unit.
-Previously, John was a member of the Executive Team and the Head of Customer Support for Nest Labs, a division of Alphabet, prior to its integration with the Google Hardware team.
-Before joining Nest, John was the Vice President of Global Customer Care for Hewlett Packard’s Printing & Personal Systems (PC) division.
+Previously, he was a member of the Executive Team and the Head of Customer Support for Nest Labs, the leading provider of smart home technology, and a division of Alphabet, which John then helped to integrate within the Google Hardware team.
+Before joining Nest, John was Vice President of Global Customer Care for Hewlett Packard’s Printing & Personal Systems (PC) division.
 John holds a Master's of Science degree in Industrial & Organizational Psychology and a Bachelor's degree in Psychology, both from San Diego State University.
-With almost 30 years of experience in business strategy, operations, and management roles, John hopes to utilize his experience to accelerate and expand the impact Fola can have on the people of Africa.
+With 30 years of experience in business strategy, operations, and management roles, John is utilizing his experience to accelerate and expand the impact Fola can have on the people of Africa.
 John resides in the San Francisco Bay Area with his wife and three children.

 A professional profile for Ngenda Goodson Chakula is coming soon.